GetStream/stream-chat-android/readme.md

 # Stream Chat Client

+Note: This is an updated version of the Stream low level chat client.
+It's a preview and not yet suitable for production usage.
+Right now we recommend using the regular Java based SDK.

 `Stream Chat Client` is the official low-level Android SDK for Stream Chat, a service for building chat and messaging applications.

 This library integrates directly with Stream Chat APIs and does not include UI; if you are interested in a SDK that includes UI components, you should check the stream-chat-android-core which comes with a collection of re-usable and customizable UI components.